 FreeNAS and TrueNAS are two faces of a comprehensive NAS storage environment built on the FreeBSD OS and OpenZFS file system.
-FreeNAS is the open source and development platform, while TrueNAS is the supported and commercial product line offered by IXSystems.
+FreeNAS is the open-source and development platform, while TrueNAS is the supported and commercial product line offered by IXSystems.

 FreeNAS is for the DIY crowd.
 If you don’t mind working with bleeding-edge software and figuring out how to make your software and hardware work harmoniously, then FreeNAS could be a good choice for you.

 If you’re in a business or other environment with critical data, then a fully supported product like TrueNAS is likely the way you’ll want to go.
-IXsystems builds their TrueNAS commercial server appliances on the battle-tested, open source framework that FreeNAS and OpenZFS provide.
+IXsystems builds their TrueNAS commercial server appliances on the battle-tested, open-source framework that FreeNAS and OpenZFS provide.

-The software developed by the FreeNAS open source community forms the basis for both platforms, so we’ll talk specifically about FreeNAS in this post.
+The software developed by the FreeNAS open-source community forms the basis for both platforms, so we’ll talk specifically about FreeNAS in this post.

-Working with FreeNAS
+Working With FreeNAS

-You can download FreeNAS directly from the open source project website, freenas.org.
+You can download FreeNAS directly from the open-source project website, freenas.org.
 Once installed, FreeNAS is managed through a comprehensive web interface that is supplemented by a minimal shell console that handles essential administrative functions.
 The web interface supports storage pool configuration, user management, sharing configuration, and system maintenance.

-FreeNAS supports Windows, macOS and Unix clients.
+FreeNAS supports Windows, macOS, and Unix clients.

-Syncing to B2 with FreeNAS
+Syncing to Backblaze B2 With FreeNAS

-Files or directories can be synchronized to remote cloud storage providers, including B2, with the Cloud Sync feature.
+Files or directories can be synchronized to remote cloud storage providers, including Backblaze B2, with the Cloud Sync feature.

 Selecting Tasks ‣ Cloud Sync shows the screen below.
 This screen shows a single cloud sync called “backup-acctg” that “pushes” a file to cloud storage.
 The last run finished with a status of SUCCESS.